David H. Schwartz

 For more than 45 years, Attorney David H. Schwartz has been handling legal matters pertaining to partnership dissolution.
 Mr. Schwartz can help you file the dissolution form, settle taxes with the IRS, close out all accounts, and publish a notice of the partnership's termination.
 Using his extensive experience, he can walk you through the entire business dissolution process and help you navigate key decisions.
 He will evaluate your particular situation and determine how applicable laws can help protect you from any potential personal liability.

-Contact the Law Offices of David H. Schwartz today to schedule a one-on-one case evaluation with an experienced California commercial litigation attorney.
+Contact the Law Offices of David H. Schwartz, INC. today to schedule a one-on-one case evaluation with an experienced California commercial litigation attorney.
 Attorney David H. Schwartz can offer you the experienced legal guidance and advocacy you need in your partnership dissolution.
 Mr. Schwartz proudly represents partners and business owners throughout San Francisco, Oakland, Alameda County, San Mateo, Santa Clara, and the San Francisco Bay Area.